File a Chief Procurement Officer (CPO) Form

 Next steps for File a Chief Procurement Officer (CPO) Form

-More info about File a Chief Procurement Officer (CPO) Form
+More info for File a Chief Procurement Officer (CPO) Form

 See The Chapter 30B Manual: Procuring Supplies, Services and Real Property for additional information on the role of a CPO.